-16 Ways Artificial Intelligence Can Be Used in Marketing
+16 Ways Artificial Intelligence Can Be Used in Marketing in 2021

 Artificial Intelligence, in its most basic definition, refers to the capability of computer programs to predict and mimic human thoughts and actions.
 Thus, Artificial Intelligence for Marketers becomes increasingly helpful, as it allows you to better observe and predict consumer behavior and create delightful customer experiences.